FranciDona/NBA-teams-comparison-using-APIs/README.md

 # demo

-This is a demo repository created to practice.
+This is a demo repository created to practice for the IBM Data Science Certificate.